francalvella/StarWarsReact/README.md

-Star Wars Web fetching data from the StarWarsAPI
+Star Wars Web fetching data from the StarWarsAPI.
+I used CSS and JavaScript with React